earthly/earthly/docs/best-practices/best-practices.md

 RUN ls
 ```

+{% hint style='info' %}
+##### Note
+The final "if you have no choice" example contains an `ARG` shell-out, which will be set to the latest git sha; this is done so that if the git repository doesn't
+contain any new commits between multiple runs, the `ARG git_hash` value will stay constant, and will allow earthly to skip over the `RUN` command; whereas a `RUN --no-cache`
+command will be run each time even if the `ARG git_hash` value has never changed.
+{% endhint %}

 Finally, here is a comparison between `GIT CLONE` and `RUN git clone`:

 | | `GIT CLONE` | `RUN git clone` |